 - A $75 non-refundable application fee.
 The application fee covers an application to three different graduate programs at UW-Madison.
 We encourage you to apply for the programs that best encompass your research interests, but you need to keep in mind that you will need to submit all application materials by the first program deadline.
 The UW Graduate School offers a limited number of application fee grants to eligible students.
 If you have questions about application fee grants, feel free to contact the Biophysics program at email@example.com

 Financial Support & Health Insurance

-All offers of admission to the Graduate Degree Program in Biophysics to domestic and international students come with full stipend support and a waiver of tuition as a research assistant, fellow or trainee.
+All offers of admission to the Biophysics PhD Program to domestic and international students come with full stipend support and a waiver of tuition as a research assistant, fellow or trainee.
 Our graduate students are also covered by health insurance plans offered by the University.
 Both single and family plans are subsidized by the program and offered at very reasonable cost to the students.
 For more information please contact: firstname.lastname@example.org.

 International students: Financial Information will be requested by the Graduate School after the Biophysics Program makes a recommendation for admission.
 Follow this link for information on typical international student expenses to attend UW-Madison.

 After the admissions committee reviews all the submitted applications, qualifies students will be invited in December 2022 to participate an interview weekend.
 For 2023, we plan to have two interview weekends, with online interviews with faculty scheduled during the week, followed (for students residing in North America) by an in-person visit during the weekend.
 The two visiting weekends (Thursday to Saturday) are January 19-21 and February 2-4.
 The students invited to come to Madison will visit our facilities, and interact with our students, faculty, and staff.
 All travel expenses will be covered by the program.
 The in-person visit is not required for admission to the program, but it is highly encouraged and we are excited about the chance to welcome you to campus!